brainphreak/llm-tools-nmap/README.md

 A plugin for [Simon Willison's LLM](https://llm.datasette.io/) tool that provides Nmap network scanning capabilities through function calling.
 This plugin enables LLMs to perform network discovery and security scanning tasks using the powerful Nmap tool.

+Head over to our blog for [a full write up](https://hackertarget.com/llm-command-line-nmap/) of the experiment.

 ## Features

 - **Network Discovery**: Get local network information and suggested scan ranges